Terraform the Hard Way

 Pick how you'll install your toolchain

 You don't just need Terraform or OpenTofu.
-You need kubectl for cluster operations, helm for chart releases, jq for parsing JSON in your wrappers, curl for grabbing remote state files or hitting webhooks, and the cloud CLIs (aws, gcloud, az) for everything in step 4.
+Most teams also rely on the cloud CLI for whichever cloud they're on — aws, gcloud, or az — to bootstrap accounts, exchange credentials, and reach what doesn't live in IaC.
+If you're running Kubernetes, you'll likely also want kubectl and helm.
+There's a long tail of utilities too: jq for parsing JSON in your wrappers, curl for grabbing remote state or hitting webhooks.
 Pin the IaC binary alone and the rest drift; the next plan looks fine on your laptop and breaks in CI because somebody's kubectl is two minor versions ahead.

 Pick one install method.
 Pin every version.
 Now do it again per environment, because production probably can't move at the same pace as dev.
 Now figure out how to promote a version through environments, and how to communicate the change so nobody runs the wrong binary against the wrong state.